 Annual Report & Operating Plan

 Each year the Division of Student Life submits its Annual Report & Operating Plan to the Council of Student Services (COSS).
 These reports provide an overview of everything Student Life does to support students at the University of Toronto.
-The 2016-17 documents are now available.
+The 2017-18 Student Life Programs and Services Operating Plan is now available.

 If you need an alternate version of any of these documents or reports, please contact Tricia Kenderdine at firstname.lastname@example.org or 416-946-7053.